 Mild is usually dark brown in colour, due to the use of well-roasted malts or roasted barley.
 Look for a rich malty aroma and flavour, with hints of dark fruit, chocolate, coffee and caramel, with a gentle underpinning of hop bitterness.

-Head over to our CAMRA Learn & Discover pages to find out more about dark beer styles.
+Head over to our CAMRA Learn & Discover pages to find out more about dark beer styles, or see our events portal for Mild Month celebrations happening near you.

 CAMRA members can find all additional Mild Month resources in the Members Area of the website and launch their own campaign to encourage consumers to enjoy a pint of Mild at their local.